mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 ## Cluster nodes

-For advanced install only, your cluster nodes must have the following prerequisites.
+For production installations only, your cluster nodes must have the following prerequisites.
 The cluster nodes are designated as Mesos masters and agents during installation.

 ### Data compression (production installation)